mei-li/notes/codemotion.md

 Security: SQL injection with file names

-Testing: is more complicated, infrastructure as a service, CI/CD Beware of the costs of logging per API request, use bulk logging
+Testing: is more complicated, infrastructure as a service, CI/CD

+Logging: Beware of the costs of logging per API request, use bulk logging